 It should be said that, contrary to BPM5, data series from 2000 onwards, which follows the methodology of BPM6, covers only goods involving a change in ownership between residents and non-residents.
 In other words, goods imported and exported for the purpose of finishing, treatment or processing are no longer included in the trade in goods data.
-Starting from 2014, imports and exports of goods for cross-border processing are monitored by the CNB under a special statistical research since, for the balance of payments purposes, the goods which do not involve a change in ownership are excluded from the CBS data
+Starting from 2014, imports and exports of goods for cross-border processing are monitored by the CNB under a special statistical research since, for the balance of payments purposes, the goods which do not involve a change in ownership are excluded from the CBS data on the foreign trade in goods of the Republic of Croatia.
+The results of this statistical research are compared and supplemented

-Table H4 Balance of payments - direct and portfolio investmentsa,b,c
+Table H4 Balance of payments - direct and portfolio investments^{a,b,c} in million EUR